Keith M. Wilson

-Keith Malcolm Wilson (1944 - 9 February 2018) was an historian and author who was Professor of International Politics in the School of History at the University of Leeds.
+Keith Malcolm Wilson (1944 - 9 February 2018) was a historian and author who was Professor of International Politics in the School of History at the University of Leeds.

 Wilson received a DPhil for his thesis The role and influence of the professional advisers to the Foreign Office on the making of British foreign policy from December 1905 to August 1914.
 He has written a number of books on British foreign policy during the 19th and 20th century.